 Yes.
 Videos can have a list of companion images and a front and back cover.
 Actors can have a list of companion images or folders.

-There is a repair function to search find and repair moved or deleted video files.
-If you do the file operations in the integrated file organizer the catalog will be automatically updated.
+There is a repair function to search, find, and repair moved or deleted video files.
+If you carry out the file operations from within the integrated file organizer, the catalog will be automatically updated.

 When I tag my assets with keywords in FVC, will those keywords be visible to any other program?

-No, the video files are not touched.
-All the metadata is in the catalog.
+By default, no video files are not touched and all the metadata is in the catalog.